An amphitheatre of steep rock walls and talus slope protects spectacular glacier-fed Pinnacle Lake.

 A hidden waterfall

 Cedar trees prefer a damp environment, so the mud wasn’t too far away.
 Giant swathes of it too, covering up to 50m of the trail at a time.
-Being late summer, the mud wasn’t so bad as it likely would be earlier in the season.
+Being late summer, the mud wasn’t as bad as it likely would be earlier in the season.

 Beyond the mud, it was time for the biggest creek crossing yet.
-The other side greeted us with a narrow, damp path through shoulder height foliage.
+The other side greeted us with a narrow, damp path through shoulder-height foliage.
 Stinging nettles brushed past our ankles as the trail started a slow ascent.

 Avalanche chutes and rugged peaks started to appear high above us and then suddenly, a waterfall!
 Spilling out from a plateau above us, it was clear that route to Pinnacle Lake would take us pretty close to the tumbling falls.
 But I didn’t guess just how close.